Citadel Financial Analyst Salary in New York City Area | $200K-$260K+ | Levels.fyi

 The median Financial Analyst compensation in New York City Area package at Citadel totals $260K per year.
-View the base salary, stock, and bonus breakdowns for Citadel's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Citadel's total compensation packages.
 Last updated: 9/30/2025

 Company